limbernie/limbernie.github.io/_posts/2018-05-12-bob-walkthrough.md

 ### Background

 Someone attacked the Milburg Highschool Server.
 The IT staff took down their Windows server and replaced it with a Linux server running Debian.
-Find the weak points in the new server.
+Your mission, should you choose to accept, is to find the weak points in the new server.

 ### Information Gathering